hanabi/hanabi.github.io/Reference.md

 ### The Priority Prompt & The Priority Finesse

+* Normally, players will only have one card to play at a time.
+In this case, unless there is some really good clue to give, there are no decisions to be made - they just play their one playable card.
-* When a player has two or more playable cards to play **and** those cards are different in some way (e.g. not two unknown 1's), everyone agrees that they should be played in a specific order.
+* What if a player has two or more playable cards to play?
+Which card should they play first?
+* Our group agrees that playable cards should be played in a very specific order.
 We refer to this as *Priority*.
 The agreed *Priority* is as follows:

 | Priority | Category of card                                                   | Reason
 | -------- | ------------------------------------------------------------------ | ------